Facts about the animal kingdom of All animals

 The warm embrace of summer nights often brings with it a familiar sound – the chirping of crickets.
 These nocturnal insects are more than just nighttime serenaders; they're also masters of movement.
 Their strong hind legs allow them to cover impressive distances in a single leap, a feat that sparks curiosity...

 Insects of the Lampyridae family have various common names.
-Some know them as lightning bugs, others glowworms and many as fireflies.
-These names refer to their ability to glow in the dark, an ability which occurs thanks to their bioluminescence, a phenomenon that has captured the imagination of anyone...
+Some know them as lightning bugs, others glowworms, and many as fireflies.
+These names refer to their ability to glow in the dark, a capability that occurs thanks to their bioluminescence, a phenomenon that has captured the imagination of anyone...

 There are over 4,800 known frog species found worldwide in a variety of habitats, from rainforests to deserts.
 They come in a wide range of colors, sizes, and even have unique adaptations depending on their environment.
 Frogs undergo a remarkable metamorphosis during their life cycle.
 They start as...